4 Golden Nuggets To Live By

 Take different routes in:

 When you diversify your inputs, you expand your outputs.
-New environments stimulate new neural pathways.
-New conversations create new possibilities.
+New environments stimulate new neural pathways, and new conversations create new possibilities.

-Rigidity is the enemy of evolution.
-Flexibility is the ally of growth.
+Rigidity is the enemy of evolution, but flexibility is the ally of growth.

 3. View the World Like a Newspaper

 When you hold a newspaper at arm’s length, you see the full spread.
-You scan headlines.
-You skip what is irrelevant.
-You absorb what matters.
+You scan headlines and skip what is irrelevant.
+This enables you to absorb what matters.

 Too many people operate from a narrow frame — confined to their postcode, peer group, or algorithm.
 In the digital age, ignorance is often self-imposed.